AndreFCruz/han-attention-plot/README.md

 # han-attention-plot
 Plot of the attention in a [HAN (Hierarchical Attention Networks)](https://www.cs.cmu.edu/~./hovy/papers/16HLT-hierarchical-attention-networks.pdf).

+The blue :large_blue_circle: shades on the left represent sentence-level attention, and the red :red_circle: shades represent word-level attention.

 This repository contains already parsed data from a model trained on 644 news articles to dinstiguish _Hyperpartisan_ and _Mainstream_ media (```by-article-train_attn-data.json```).
 You can supply your own data as long as it follows the expected format (see [here](https://github.com/AndreFCruz/han-attention-plot/blob/47020e503d50c029d34875f10db9bc1d851b885e/index.html#L252)).